Sensodyne: Effectiveness

 Sensodyne toothpastes work in different ways depending on the product's active ingredient—potassium nitrate, strontium acetate/chloride.

 Potassium nitrate: The potassium ion hyperpolarizes the nerve and stops it from firing.
 The nerve impulses are thus desensitized and there is no pain.

 Strontium acetate and strontium chloride: These compounds share a similar chemical structure to calcium.
 Strontium based toothpastes (acetate and chloride) are therefore able to replace some of the lost calcium and block the exposed tubules in the dentinal tissue.
 This helps prevent the movement of the fluid within the tubules in response to a sensitivity stimulus that could otherwise cause tooth pain.

 Some Sensodyne products contain calcium sodium phosphosilicate CSPS (Novamin), which appears to help with tooth sensitivity.
 A randomized clinical trial published in 2015 demonstrated that dentifrices containing 5% CSPS may have the potential to mineralize and occlude the dentine in the oral environment.
 Sensodyne products sold in the United States do not contain calcium sodium phosphosilicate (Novamin).

 History

 Sensodyne is a brand of toothpaste that was first sold by Block Drug, a Brooklyn, New York-based company established in 1907 by pharmacist Alexander Block.

 By 1925, manufacturing dental care products had become the company's focus.
 Leonard N. Block followed his father into the family business which relocated to Jersey City, New Jersey, in 1938.

 In 2000, Block Drug was purchased by Smith Kline Beecham P.L.C., which became GlaxoSmithKline (NYSE:GSK).

 The toothpaste was first marketed in 1961 as a desensitising toothpaste based on a strontium chloride formulation.
 In 1980, Sensodyne launched a new toothpaste containing potassium nitrate, a mild local sedative.

+Sensodyne became a part of Haleon, a British multinational consumer healthcare corporation, in July 2022, following the establishment of Haleon as a separate entity through a corporate spin-off from GSK.